-Note: Effective 12/26/2014, the DOE Financial Assistance regulations contained in 10 CFR 600 will be superseded by the Financial Assistance regulations contained in 2 CFR Part 200 as amended by 2 CFR Part 910.
+Note: Effective 12/26/2014, DOE Financial Assistance regulations contained in 10 CFR 600 is superseded by the Financial Assistance regulations contained in 2 CFR Part 200 as supplemented by 2 CFR Part 910.

-- description of the overall work scope and approach to achieve the objective(s).
-The overall work scope is to be divided by performance periods that are separated by discrete, approximately annual decision points (see below for more information on go/no-go decision points).
-The applicant should describe the specific expected end result of each performance period. - Work Breakdown Structure (WBS) and Task Descriptions: The Workplan should fully describe the work to be accomplished and how the applicant will achieve the milestones, will accomplish the final project goal(s), and will produce all deliverables.
-The Workplan is to be structured with a hierarchy of performance period (approximately annual), task and subtasks, which is typical of a standard work breakdown structure (WBS) for any project.
-The Workplan shall contain a concise detailed description of the specific activities to be conducted over the life of the project.
-"Detailed" is defined as a full explanation and disclosure of the project being proposed (i.e., a statement such as "we will then complete a proprietary process" is unacceptable).
-It is the Applicant's responsibility to prepare an adequately detailed task plan to describe the proposed project and the plan for addressing the objectives of this FOA.
-To this end each task and subtask is to have a unique number and title and an indication of the duration of the task or subtask in months.
-Each task and subtask is to have a task summary that describes the objectives, what work is to be accomplished, and relationship to project deliverables or expected results.
-Appropriate milestones should be incorporated into the task and subtask structure.
-Each task and subtask is to have a technical details section, as appropriate, to discuss how the work will be done, anticipated problems or uncertainties, and any further clarification, such as why a specific approach is being taken.
-An example Work Breakdown Structure is provided below. - Milestones: The Applicant should provide appropriate milestones throughout the project to demonstrate success, where success is defined as technical achievement rather than simply completing a task.
+An example Work Breakdown Structure is provided below.

+- Milestones: The Applicant should provide appropriate milestones throughout the project to demonstrate success, where success is defined as technical achievement rather than simply completing a task.
 To ensure that milestones are relevant, Applicants should follow the SMART rule of thumb, which is that all milestones should be Specific, Measurable, Achievable, Relevant, and Timely.
 Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one milestone per quarter for the duration of the project (depending on the project, more milestones may be necessary to comprehensively demonstrate progress).
 The Applicant should also provide the means by which the milestone will be verified.
 In addition to describing milestones in the Workplan text and including them in the schedule, the Applicant is required to complete the Milestone Summary Table shown below. - Go/No-Go Decision Points: The Applicant should provide project-wide go/no-go decision points at appropriate points in the Workplan.
 A go/no-go decision point is a risk management tool and a project management best practice to ensure that, for the current phase or period of performance, technical success is definitively achieved and potential for success in future phases or periods of performance is evaluated, prior to actually beginning the execution of future phases.
 Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one project-wide go/no-go decision point for each year (12-month period) of the project.
 The Applicant should also provide the specific technical criteria to be used to make the go/no-go decision.
-In addition to describing the go/no-go decision points in the Workplan text and including them in the schedule, the Applicant is required to complete the Milestone Summary Table shown below, which must include go/no-go decision points and their method of verification.

-- Project Schedule (Gantt Chart or similar): The Applicant should provide a detailed schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The Applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - The roles of each Project Team member - Any critical handoffs/interdependencies among Project Team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - o A description of how project changes will be handled - o If applicable, the approach to Quality Assurance/Control - How communications will be maintained among Project Team members - Market Transformation/Commercialization Plan: The Applicant should provide a market transformation/commercialization plan, including the following: - Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan - Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.
+In addition to describing the go/no-go decision points in the Workplan text and including them in the schedule, the Applicant is required to complete the Milestone Summary Table shown below, which must include go/no-go decision points and their method of verification. - Project Schedule (Gantt Chart or similar): The Applicant should provide a detailed schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The Applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - The roles of each Project Team member - Any critical handoffs/interdependencies among Project Team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - A description of how project changes will be handled - If applicable, the approach to Quality Assurance/Control - How communications will be maintained among Project Team members - Market Transformation/Commercialization Plan: The Applicant should provide a market transformation/commercialization plan, including the following:

+- Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan - Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.